 From Australia to Sweden to Cuba

 Artificial turf lines the entrance to the Airbnb Sydney office in a foyer designed to resemble an Australian Football League (AFL) field complete with goal posts.
-But as you walk from room to room, you get the feeling of traveling through distant lands and cultures.
+But as you walk from room to room, you get the feeling of travelling through distant lands and cultures.
 This globalization is the exact feeling the designers were after because it epitomizes the company’s image not only to the public but also to its employees.

 “At Airbnb, we want to create the sense of travel when we welcome people into our office,” said McDonagh.
 “Simply having photos of listings and far-off places is not enough.
 We want our employees and guests to experience the feeling you get when you travel.”